truecharts/public/charts/stable/tailscale/docs/How-To-Guide.md

 :::caution

 In case you want to access their SMB shares or TrueNAS GUI via Tailscale.
-You will have to ensure that `Host Networking` is enabled.
+You will have to ensure that `Host Networking` is enabled and `Userspace` is disabled.

 :::